Home Science Atom Structure Electron Configuration

 112 Cn Copernicium [Rn] 5f14 6d10 7s2

-Chromium, and copper, the 3d elements of our environment reveal their general form of electron or electronic configuration trends in the periodic table.
-The general electronic configuration of chromium and copper is [Ar]4s2 3d4 and [Ar] 4s2 3d9.
+Chromium, and copper, the 3d elements of our environment reveal their general form of electron configuration trends in the periodic table.
+The general electronic configuration of chromium and copper is [Ar]4s2 3d4 and [Ar]4s2 3d9.

 In the periodic table elements, the half-filled and filled orbital’s electron configuration formula is relatively more stable than the partially filled orbitals.
 Therefore, the 3d orbital of chromium and copper rearranges to form new electronic configurations to gain extra chemical stability by exchange energy.
 These electronic configurations are represented as [Ar]4s1 3d5 and [Ar] 4s1 3d10.